-Jamming was a major part of our rehearsals so anything went & everyone had space to explore their instrument & contribute with feel & dynamics so all was maximised.
-This was the joy of this musical period which seems to have been lost over the "studio years".
+Jamming was a major part of our rehearsals so anything went and everyone had space to explore their instrument and contribute with feel and dynamics so all was maximised.
+This was the joy of this musical period which seems to have been lost over the “studio years”.
 Improvisation is essential.
-All songs & chord structures came quite easily as I was always looking for the unusual & unsettling so it was edgey but the vocals had to flow over the top easily and the lyrics were always full of imagery, a legacy from my love of literature & composition at school.
-Everyone was tuned in & ready to go.
+All songs and chord structures came quite easily as I was always looking for the unusual and unsettling so it was edgey but the vocals had to flow over the top easily and the lyrics were always full of imagery, a legacy from my love of literature and composition at school.
+Everyone was tuned in and ready to go.

-Tyne God – Inspired by the statue at the Civic Centre in Newcastle & times I had spent down by the Tyne on cold misty mornings.
+Tyne God – Inspired by the statue at the Civic Centre in Newcastle and times I had spent down by the Tyne on cold misty mornings.
 You could see the river from my house.
-The start had to be slow & evocative, over lapping feel, hence the answering phrases, building up to a working day then quite frantic loads of time changes & feels, then back to relaxed.
+The start had to be slow and evocative, over lapping feel, hence the answering phrases, building up to a working day then quite frantic loads of time changes and feels, then back to relaxed.

-I Cannot Understand – I wanted this to be a jazzy feel then more urgent & desperate for the chorus.
+I Cannot Understand – I wanted this to be a jazzy feel then more urgent and desperate for the chorus.
 Good live opening number.

-The Journey – Newcastle Central Station, it was where everyone met and the starting point, a great station cold, windy & a lovely steel framework, lots of imagery.
-The journey south, the old 1st class carraiges, sliding doors & windows, conversations, excitement, slow fast build- ups then abstract, thoughtful wandering away at the end.
+The Journey – Newcastle Central Station, it was where everyone met and the starting point, a great station cold, windy and a lovely steel framework, lots of imagery.
+The journey south, the old 1st class carraiges, sliding doors and windows, conversations, excitement, slow fast build- ups then abstract, thoughtful wandering away at the end.

 Portrait Picture – Wrote the lyric first, chilled start then dramatic chords.
 Had a vision of this framed picture seeing everything in life happen but unable to do anything so kind of frustrated, frantic solo then back to reflection, touched of Aidrian Grey bit demonic then sweet again.